Seth J. Dobrin

 » Contact Reed Malcolm

 Acquisitions Editor, studied history at Bates College and received a master's degree in Latin American studies at UC Berkeley before joining UC Press in 2008.
-Kate manages several award-winning lists, including our interdisciplinary programs in food and wine and Latin American studies.
-Across lists, she is interested in books that contend with environmental and social justice issues.
+Kate manages several award-winning lists, including our interdisciplinary programs in environmental studies, food studies, and Latin American studies.
+Her authors come from many disciplines, including history, anthropology, sociology, geography, the sciences, and beyond.
+In 2013, she launched a new list in Latin American history.
+Across fields, she is interested in books that contend with environmental and social justice issues.

-Areas of acquisition: Food and Wine, Latin American Studies, History (environment, Latin America, textbooks)
+Areas of acquisition: Environmental Studies, Food Studies, Latin American Studies

 » Contact Kate Marshall